 Thematically, the talks are centered around philosophy of science, but we are also open to topics from related areas (e.g., logic, epistemology, philosophy of language) and other philosophical subdisciplines where exact methods are applied.

 The talks take place in Palazzo Nuovo (Via Sant’Ottavio 20) from noon (=12:00) to 13:00, usually on Wednesdays, followed by a joint lunch in one of the surrounding restaurants.
 They are meant to be low-key events, open to everybody and aiming at the improvement of ongoing work through critical, but constructive discussion.
-In autumn 2018, we will meet on 9 and 24 October, 7 and 28 November, and 12 December.
+The first meeting of spring 2019 is scheduled for 16 January; successive meetings will be announced soon.

 Michele Lubrano (University of Turin): Mathematical Explanation: Some Reflections on Steiner’s Model